GEAUX Apartment Advice

 One of the first things you must decide is whether you want to live close to campus or not.
 When decided where to live it is helpful to look at what apartments are on the Tiger Trails (LSU bus system) routes .
 Below are some of the features of both options.

 What's it like to live close to campus?

 - Able to walk or bike to class

 - Easy to return home for lunch, breaks, or to pick up forgotten items

-- Close to campus when you need to meet classmates to study
+- Convenient when you need to meet classmates to study

 - Not able to leave during football games, but easy access to tailgating